 Fruit and vegetables

-We’re always told to get our ‘five a day’ and when you’re pregnant, it’s even more important to eat plenty of fruit and vegetables.
+We’re always told to get our ‘five a day’ and when you’re pregnant, but Nutritionist Helena Gibson-Moore says "a third of your diet should be made up of fruit and vegetables" and that "variety's important".
 As well as containing health-boosting vitamins and minerals, they’re a good source of fibre which helps improve digestion and can prevent that all-too common pregnancy side effect - constipation.

 When preparing fresh produce, be sure to wash it well.
 Fruit, vegetables and salads can come with traces of soil which may contain toxoplasma - a parasite that can harm your unborn baby.
 Steaming or cooking in a little water will help ensure vegetables retain more of their nutrients.